Am I eligible for a bursary?

 Can I apply if I have existing personal connections to the journalism industry?

-The Scott Trust Bursary is designed to support aspiring journalists from underrepresented and low socio-economic backgrounds who do not already have access to industry networks or advantages.
-Because journalism is a highly networked profession, even family or personal connections, past or present, can provide opportunities others may not have.
+You cannot apply to the scheme if you have existing family connections to a national newspaper.
+The Scott Trust Bursary is designed to support aspiring journalists from underrepresented groups who do not already have access to industry networks or advantages.
+Because journalism is a highly networked profession, family connections, past or present, can provide opportunities others may not have.
 For this reason, the bursary is intended for those without such ties to help level the playing field.

 I am not sure whether I have the experience to successfully apply.
 What should I do?

 We would encourage you to apply.
 You do not need to have published any work or done a certain amount of work experience, but you should be able to demonstrate an awareness of and engagement with the news and current affairs and be able to show what you would bring to the journalism industry.
 We are looking for talent, commitment and fresh ideas, so even if you’re not sure you’ve got what it takes, we want you to hear from you.
 We try to provide as much guidance as we can to potential applicants.
-Follow us on twitter for the latest information and guidance on the scheme.
+Sign up to our newsletter for people interested in journalism for the latest information and guidance on the scheme.